EuBIC/ReproducibleMSGuidelines/guidelines.md

 proteomics datasets.
 If this feature is supported by the chosen repository, all 'omics datasets should also be linked at the repository level.
 Fields: ProteoGenomics

-Name: Data should be deposited in one of the following archives: Metabolights, MassIVE
-Category: Silver
-Description: [Metabolights](https://www.ebi.ac.uk/metabolights/) and [MassIVE](https://massive.ucsd.edu) are the two major archives for metabolomics data in the world.
-These two archives implements standard protocols for data submission and dissemination of metabolomics data.
-Fields: Metabolomics

 ### Basic Bioinformatics Analysis Description